carla-simulator/carla/Docs/build_windows.md

 To build the modified version of Unreal Engine:

-__1.__ In a terminal, navigate to the location you want to save Unreal Engine and clone the 4.26 branch:
+__1.__ In a terminal, navigate to the location you want to save Unreal Engine and clone the _carla_ branch:

 ```sh
     git clone --depth 1 -b carla https://github.com/CarlaUnreal/UnrealEngine.git .